Surveillance for communication, navigation systems and air traffic management

 ADS-B equipment mandates have been progressively implemented in Australia since 2007.
 The final mandate, requiring all aircraft operating under the instrument flight rules (IFR) to be equipped with 1090 MHz extended squitter ADS-B, took effect on 2 February 2017.
 View the history of ADS-B equipment mandates.

 Aircraft in breach of the mandate may incur a fine for non-compliance.
 An application for a general exemption will incur a regulatory fee.
 This will only be granted in extenuating circumstances and where an acceptable safety case is provided.
 More about the application process can be found on the resources page.

 CASA has previously provided conditional, temporary relief against the ADS-B equipment mandates for a small number of non-equipped aircraft as each of the regulatory requirements have been introduced.

-On 2 February 2017, two new authorisation instruments will take effect:
+On 2 February 2017, two new authorisation instruments took effect: